Big Pigeon - Pottawattamie County, Iowa

 In 1937, the Japanese Empire fabricated a pretext for invading China.
 This was the beginning of the Second Sino-Japanese War, which after Pearl Harbor sequed into the China-Burma-India Theater of the War with Japan.

-By the end of 1938, Chiang Kai-shek's government had been forced to flee the capital of Nanjing/Nanking in central China and retreat to Chongqing (known in WW II as Chungking) in mountainous southwestern China.
+By the end of 1938, Chiang Kai-shek's Republic of China government had been forced to flee the capital of Nanjing/Nanking in central China and retreat to Chongqing (known in WWII as Chungking) in mountainous southwestern China.
 There the Republic of China government remained until World War II ended.

 Early in the Second Sino-Japanese War, the Imperial Japanese Army (IJA) had also occupied portions of north China, including today's capital of Beijing, and the other major port cities south of Shanghai.